 Before implementing your business capital investment strategy, consider these important factors:

-- Maintain a reserve : Keep at least 3–6 months of business expenses in liquid form.
+- Maintain a reserve : Ensure at least 3–6 months of expenses remain easily accessible.

 - Match investment choices to time horizon : Short-term cash should go into liquid, low-risk options (Treasuries, MMFs).